Select Department

 How To Mashup Songs (Using Free or Paid DAW Software)

 We showed you how to make a mixtape.
-But what if there was a secret weapon to turning your already-great mixtapes, into something even more original and memorable?
+But what if there was a secret weapon to turning your already-great mixtapes into something even more original and memorable?
 We’re talking about mashups!

 What is a Mashup?

-There’s a reason the dance floor always goes off when a DJ plays a banging mashup of songs at the club.
-That’s because generally, people love hearing their favourite tracks played back to them in a different and more unique way.
+There’s a reason why the dance floor always goes off when a DJ plays a banging mashup of songs at the club.
+It’s because generally, people love hearing their favourite tracks played back to them in a different and more unique way.
 Especially when the two tracks mashed together are both fan favourites.
-Not only that, but it’s also a great way of bringing back and reviving older, and forgotten classics.
-All while putting a unique and modern spin on them; nailing the current trends while giving your audience a sense of nostalgia at the same time.

-You know you’ve got a good ear for what will sound good together.
-But if you’ve never made a mashup before, it might sound a little daunting.
-Whether you think you need a special mashup software, hesitant about beatmatching, or don’t know the first thing about mixing in key.
-Learning the fundamentals of mashups will go a long way in setting you up to make the perfect one.
+Whether you think you need a special mashup software, are hesitant about beatmatching, or don’t know the first thing about mixing in key learning, the fundamentals of mashups will go a long way in setting you up to make the perfect one.

-What you’ll need for a mashup
+What you’ll need for a mashup in music production

-Some sort of audio editing software
+Some sort of audio editing software i.e., digital audio workstation

-If fear of not having the right software is holding you back, then think again.
-You don’t need fancy DJ software, mashup software, or even a fully-fledged DAW (although these tools can definitely help to give you more creative control over the way you mashup songs).
+You don’t need fancy DJ software, mashup software, or even a fully-fledged digital audio workstation (although these tools can definitely help to give you more creative control over the way you mashup songs).
 If you’re limited with your options, using free audio editing software such as Audacity, or a free license of Cockos Reaper is still going to get the job done.

-In our opinion, and if it’s an option.
-Using a full-featured Digital Audio Workstation you’re already familiar with is going to give you even more control over your mashups.
-Allowing you to delve deeper into your creativity by adding effects and plugins such as EQ, Reverb, Delays, and Filters.
-So whether its Ableton Live, FL Studio, Reason or something else; open up your favourite DAW and let us get ready to start mashing!
+Digital audio workstations allow you to delve deeper into your creativity by adding effects and plugins such as EQ, Reverb, Delays, and Filters.
+So whether it’s Ableton Live, FL Studio, Reason or something else, open up your favourite digital audio workstation and let’s get ready to start mashing!

 Files

-In order to mash up a combination of songs, it goes without saying.
-You’re going to need a combination of audio files on hand to open up in your DAW.
-That is you’ll need an acapella of one song (audio track with just the vocals), and an instrumental of another (track without any vocals).
+In order to mash up a combination of songs, it goes without saying, you’re going to need a combination of audio files on hand to open up in your digital audio workstations.

 Instrumentals

 Personally, I’ve found that choosing the instrumental first tends to be the most efficient way of creating a mashup that works.
-Then, finding a suitable acapella that’s going to pair well together.
+Then, find a suitable acapella that’s going to pair well together.
 Now you might already have a bunch of instrumentals sitting in your music library.
-Or even own vinyl records that come complete with the instrumental version you can record straight to your computer.
-However, if you don’t; they can often be hard to come across.
-While there are some songs you’ll find downloads to online via a simple google search, there might be a particular song you’re dying to mash up.
-But you just can’t get your hands on an instrumental version.
+Or even own vinyl records that come complete with the instrumental free version you can record straight to your computer.

-This is when you need to get creative.
 A good idea is to listen carefully to the original track and sample an excerpt of the song where there are no vocals.
 Whether it be the intro, a drum beat, or a 4-bar loop.
-Then, either using your DJ Software or DAW, loop your samples to effectively recreate a loop of the original instrumental.
+Then, either using your DJ Software or a digital audio workstation, loop your samples to effectively recreate a loop of the original instrumental.
 Alternatively, there are several DJ Pools online that offer a selection of otherwise unfound instrumentals.
+You can also utilise the virtual instruments functionalities in your music production software to help you create the perfect mix.

 Acapellas

-So you’re set on an instrumental that’s going to be the foundation of your mashup.
+So, you’re set on an instrumental that’s going to be the foundation of your mashup.
 Now, you just need to find some vocals to layer over the top of it.

 Beatmatching Tool